NRFL Championship

 The Northern Regional Football League Championship, currently known as Lotto Sport Italia NRFL Championship for sponsorship reasons, is a semi-professional New Zealand association football league competition.
 Up until 2022, the competition was known as NRFL Division 1.

 The league includes football clubs located in the northern part of the North Island, with clubs from the Northland, Auckland, Waikato and Bay of Plenty provinces.
 The league sits at step 3 of the New Zealand football pyramid.

 Current clubs

-Waiheke United and North Shore United joined the league following their relegation the season prior from the Northern League.
-Hibiscus Coast were promoted as winners of NRFL Division 2, with Ngaruawahia United also promoted.
+Melville United and Hamilton Wanderers joined the league following their relegation the season prior from the Northern League.
+Cambridge were promoted as winners of NRFL Conference play-offs.

-West Coast Rangers won the 2022 season and were promoted alongside Manurewa to the Northern League, while Albany United and Waitemata were relegated to NRFL Northern Conference.
+Fencibles United won the 2024 season and were promoted to the Northern League, while Metro and Franklin United were relegated to NRFL Northern Conference.

 Past winners

 Numbers in parentheses indicate wins up to that date.